awslabs/clickstream-analytics-on-aws/docs/en/analytics/explore/retention.md

 Retention analysis are commonly used to understand how well your app or website is doing in terms of retaining users, for example:

 - Calculate new user retention rate to measure the effectiveness of traffic channel;
-- Calculate the active users retention rate to measure teh effectiveness for a promotion campaign
+- Calculate the active users retention rate to measure teh effectiveness for a promotion campaign;
 - Compare the repurchase rate for different groups of users to identify the most-value customers.

 ## Key concept: